Chetanperisetti/HostelComply/README.md

 # HostelComply
-Note: If the file structures or contents are unclear, please download and refer to the HostelComply.zip file for a clearer understanding.
+Note: If the file structures or contents are unclear, please download and refer to the HostelComply-branchc.zip file for a clearer understanding.
 ## Introduction
 HostelComply is a mobile application designed to revolutionize complaint resolution in university hostels.
 It offers a seamless reporting system for students and real-time assignment management for electricians and plumbers.
 With interactive hostel layouts and efficient admin tools, HostelComply ensures swift issue resolution.
 Prioritizing user feedback and transparency, HostelComply fosters continuous improvement and enhances communication, providing a streamlined and user-centric approach to hostel complaint management.